adrien2p/nestjs-sequelize-jwt/README.md

 ### What is provided to start

-- `User (Model)` Wwich provide you an example to use Sequelize definition.
+- `User (Model)` Wwich provide you an example to use Sequelize definition
 - `UsersController` which provide you a full CRUD on the user instance model
 - `AuthController` which provide a way to authenticate a user
 - `AuthMiddleware` Which verify the token provided in the Authorization header of each request